Inundated Venice Braced For More Flooding, Strong Winds - UrduPoint

 The square was open again on Saturday, but the city forecast a high water of 160 centimetres (over five feet) for Sunday, lower than Tuesday's high of 187 centimetres but still dangerous.

-Civil protection authorities issued a weather "red alert" for the Venice region, warning of violent winds which can whip up the sea, although Saturday's midday high was forecast to be a manageable 105 centimetres.
+Civil protection authorities downgraded a weather "red alert" for the Venice region to orange, with Saturday's midday high forecast to be a manageable 105 centimetres.

-"We've destroyed Venice, we're talking about one billion (euros) in damage and that's just from the other day, not today," Brugnaro said.
+"We've destroyed Venice, we're talking about one billion (euros) in damage," Brugnaro said.

+The Italian football team travelled to Venice on Saturday to show solidarity with the stricken city.

+"On behalf of the whole team, we stand close to the city of Venice," said Italy goalkeeper Gianluigi Donnarumma.

 The crisis has prompted the government to release 20 million Euros ($22 million) in funds to tackle the devastation.